-5 Follow-up Email Templates Nonprofits Should Keep Handy When Hiring
+5 Follow-up Email Templates to Streamline Your Nonprofit’s Hiring Process

 Providing a great candidate experience is just as important for nonprofit organizations as it is for commercial businesses.
 A poor experience not only reduces the chances that a candidate will accept the job if you offer it to them, but can damage their impression of your organization as a whole.
 When a candidate feels taken care of, however, they’re more likely to support and champion your nonprofit, even if they don’t ultimately get the job.

 One of the easiest ways to improve the candidate experience is to focus on consistent communication throughout the hiring process.
 By taking steps to ensure candidates are kept in the loop and feel appreciated for their time, you can leave them with a strong impression of your organization and its culture.